Scaffolding vue webapp

 At the same time, many other frontend and backend frameworks have starter-kits that allow you to quickly create a ready-made blog, online store, business card site, portfolio, documentation, etc., which greatly helps in learning the framework itself, relevant technologies and best practices, as well as for solving business tasks.

-The idea for a tool similar to `create-vue', creating a framework for a ready-to-go web application, has emerged.
+, for scaffolding a ready-to-go web application.
 On the one hand, a quite workable, adaptive website with the necessary functionality so that a novice developer could familiarize himself with a proven approach to solving the tasks involved.
-On the other hand, it should be minimalistic enough not to impose unwanted technologies on an experienced developer and create a skeleton of established best practices for further development of the application.
+On the other hand, it should be minimalistic enough not to impose unwanted technologies and libraries on an experienced developer and create a skeleton of established best practices for further development of the application.

 It is clear that defining one or another "best practice" (fetch or axios?) can be quite controversial, but nevertheless.